 Further threats include the entanglement in marine debris and harassment by the public and dogs.

 IUCN Red List of Threatened Species status: Least Concern.

 Killer whales are known to occasionally predate upon leopard seals.
 It is likely that larger sharks may also predate on them, although no evidence yet exists to support this theory.

-Leopard seals are protected under the Wildlife Act 1953 and the Marine Mammals Protection Act 1978.
+Leopard seals are protected under the Marine Mammals Protection Act 1978.

 DOC records all sighting and incident information in the National Marine Mammal Database.
 This adds to the pool of information that is available for this species.

 You can report sightings of leopard seals to our conservation hotline 0800 DOC HOT (0800 362 468) or on 0800 LEOPARD (0800 536 7273).
 You can also report a sighting online to DOC or on Leopard Seal Sightings NZ Facebook page.

 Reports of sightings are always valuable and help increase our knowledge of leopard seal occurrence and movements around New Zealand.
 Individual leopard seals can also be tracked using photo identification.